-As local governments work to navigate fiscal constraints and growing service demands, collaboration among cities, counties, and school districts is an option to explore.
+As local governments work to navigate fiscal constraints and growing or changing service demands, collaboration among cities, counties, and school districts is an option to explore.

 Those cities that have implemented collaborative efforts know this is hard work that can take significant political will and perseverance, and success is not always easy to demonstrate.
 There are also risks to be considered as formal agreements are drawn up.